-15. The most recent detailed calculation made in a preceding period of the recoverable amount of a cash-generating unit (group of units) may, in accordance with paragraphs 24 or 99 of AASB 136, be carried forward and used in the impairment test for that unit (group of units) in the current period provided specified criteria are met.
+12. The most recent detailed calculation made in a preceding period of the recoverable amount of a cash-generating unit (group of units) may, in accordance with paragraphs 24 or 99 of AASB 136, be carried forward and used in the impairment test for that unit (group of units) in the current period provided specified criteria are met.
 Where this is the case, the information for that unit (group of units) that is incorporated into the disclosures required by paragraphs 134 and 135 of AASB 136 relate to the carried forward calculation of recoverable amount.
-A carryforward of the recoverable amount calculations will not be appropriate where the entity's carrying amounts of the non-current assets are materially affected by the adoption of AASB 16.